Harshini-Saravanakumar/Calculator-using-JS/README.md

 # Calculator-using-JS
 Hello guys ,This is my first Java script project.
-In this project i have created a digital clock using Java script, CSS and Html.
+In this project i have created a basic calculator using Java script, CSS and Html.